In the Spotlight: Matt Cotterrill

 As far as supplements go my staples are normally Magnesium, Vitamin-D3, Probiotics and a tablespoon of Apple Cider Vinegar.

 What do you want the people of Dubai to know about the Physical Training Company?

 That we actually, genuinely care.
 Seems like a cheesy answer but my business partners and I love training and we want our clients to love, and reap the rewards, of training too.
 There is a certain grace and confidence that comes from being physically fit and strong and more importantly a desire to self-improve; it’s not uncommon to find that once people get their training, nutrition and lifestyle in sync and start to see real results, this fog lifts from their minds and they start really believing that they can in fact change things about themselves, after which, they start making more positive decisions in all aspects of their lives.

 Matt has been working in the Strength & Conditioning/Fitness industry for nearly a decade, gaining an undergraduate and postgraduate degree in Exercise Physiology.
 As an avid believer that education is only useful when combined with lots of experience, Matt has made a point of pursuing varied roles within the industry as a Personal Trainer, Strength & Conditioning Coach and Physiologist for numerous British Olympics teams, University academic/sports programmes and professional teams and athletes.
-His current interests now reside in the business side of the Fitness industry as co-owner of The Physical Training Company, a Dubai-based fitness solutions company, and as a Product Education Specialist for the American gym equipment manufacturer, Cybex.
+His current interests include sports memorabilia trading, the business side of the Fitness industry as co-owner of The Physical Training Company, a Dubai-based fitness solutions company, and as a Product Education Specialist for the American gym equipment manufacturer, Cybex.